-Details on isolation of ventricular mouse cardiomyocytes and action potential (AP) measurements are provided in the Data Supplement.
-In short, APs were measured at 36 °C and were elicited at 2 Hz in mouse cardiomyocytes and 1 Hz in hPSC-CMs.
-Typically, hPSC-CMs have a small or even complete lack of the inward rectifying potassium current (IK1).
-Consequently, hPSC-CMs have a depolarized resting membrane potential (RMP) and are frequently spontaneously active.
-To overcome these conditions, we injected an in silico IK1 with kinetics of Kir2.1 channel through dynamic clamp, as previously described and validated.
-Consequently, cells became quiescent with a RMP of around -82 mV.
-We analysed RMP, AP amplitude (APA), maximal AP upstroke velocity ( $V{max}$ ) and APD at 20, 50, and 90% repolarization (APD20, APD50, and APD90, respectively).
-The fast-pacing protocol used to count and quantify early after depolarizations (EADs), delayed after depolarizations (DADs) and triggered action potentials (TAPs) consisted of 20 pulses at a frequency of 5 Hz followed by a 10 second pause.
-Average results were obtained from 5 consecutive traces.
+Details on isolation of ventricular mouse cardiomyocytes and AP measurements are provided in the Supplementary material online.
+In short, APs were measured at 36°C and were elicited at 2 Hz in mouse cardiomyocytes and 1 Hz in hPSC-CMs.
+Typically, hPSC-CMs have a small or even complete lack of the inward rectifying potassium current (I{K1}) .
+Consequently, hPSC-CMs have a depolarized resting membrane potential (RMP) and are frequently spontaneously active. $^{18}\ {\rm To}\ {\rm overcome}$ these conditions, we injected an in silico I{K1} with kinetics of Kir2.1 channel through dynamic clamp,19 as previously described and validated.^{20,21} Consequently, cells became quiescent with an RMP of around -82 mV.
+We analysed RMP, AP amplitude (APA), maximal AP upstroke velocity (V{max}) , and APD at 20%, 50%, and 90% repolarization (APD20, APD50, and APD90, respectively).
+The fast-pacing protocol used to count and quantify early after depolarizations (EADs), delayed after depolarizations (DADs), and triggered APs (TAPs) consisted of 20 pulses at a frequency of 5 Hz followed by a 10 s pause.
+Average results were obtained from five consecutive traces.

-Intracellular calcium measurements
+2.11 Intracellular calcium measurements

-Calcium transients were measured at 37°C in Tyrode solution (see Data Supplement) in isolated myocytes stimulated at 6 Hz using the fluorescent probe Indo-1 as described previously.
-Calcium after-transients were elicited in myocytes stimulated at 6 Hz in which stimulation was stopped and spontaneous activity was recorded for 10 s.
-Rapid cooling (RC), which causes complete depletion of calcium from the sarcoplasmic reticulum (SR), was used to estimate SR calcium content as described previously.
-Calcium transient decay time was determined using a mono-exponential fit.
+Calcium transients were measured at 37° C in Tyrode solution (see Supplementary material online) in isolated myocytes stimulated at 6 Hz using the fluorescent probe Indo-1 as described previously.22 Calcium after-transients were elicited in myocytes stimulated at 6 Hz in which stimulation was stopped and spontaneous activity was recorded for 10 s.^{23} Rapid cooling, which causes complete depletion of calcium from the sarcoplasmic reticulum (SR), was used to estimate SR calcium content as described previously.23 Calcium transient decay time was determined using a mono-exponential fit.

-Association between plasma BCAA levels and ECG measures in the KORA F4 Study

-The community-based KORA Study (Cooperative Health Research in the Augsburg Region) was conducted in Augsburg, Southern Germany.
-The KORA F4 Study recruited 3080 participants between 2006 and 2008.
-All study participants provided written informed consent, and the study was approved by the Bayerische Landesärztekammer and is conform to the declaration of Helsinki.
+2.12 Association between plasma BCAA levels and ECG measures in the KORA F4 Study consent, and the study was approved by the Bayerische Landesärztekammer and is conform to the declaration of Helsinki.
 Peripheral blood from fasting individuals was drawn for biomarker analyses.
-In all participants, a standard 12-lead electrocardiogram (ECG) was obtained after 10 minutes rest in supine position.
+In all participants, a standard 12-lead ECG was obtained after 10 minutes rest in supine position.
 All participants underwent metabolic profiling using the Biocrates AbsoluteIDQp150 kit (Biocates Life Sciences AG, Innsbruck, Austria).
-For the current analysis, μmol/l concentrations of the BCAAs valine and xleucine (i.e. the combination of leucine and isoleucine) were used.
-Further details on data collection and exclusion criteria are provided in the Data Supplement.
+For the current analysis, μmol/L concentrations of the BCAAs valine and xleucine (i.e. the combination of leucine and isoleucine) were used.
+Further details on data collection and exclusion criteria are provided in the Supplementary material online.
 Overall, 776 participants were excluded, leaving 2304 individuals in the final data set.